 I was born with intersex variations, here is my autobiography.
-My body does not comply to the rules that would put me into either the biological male box, or the biological female box.
-So at my birth, and during my life, and up until the emancipation of my true gender, I was forced, mostly by social expectations, to conform to the female box when that was not my true gender.
+My body does not comply with the rules that would put me into either the biological male box or the biological female box.
+So at my birth, and during my life, and up until the emancipation of my true sex and gender, I was forced, mostly by social expectations, to conform to the female box when that was not my true gender.

 As you know, at our birth they can mark either the Male box, Female box.
-For many of us our true biological sex can not be marked on most forms.
-Some believe we need a third box, or gender X box, for those of us born intersex, gender variant, or transgender.
+For many of us born intersex, our true anatomical/biological sex cannot be marked on most forms.
+Some believe we need a third box, gender-neutral, or gender X box, for those of us born intersex, gender variant, non-conforming gender, non-binary gender, or transgender.

 When I started to think about this option of a third gender box, I realize that it is not as simple as adding a third box or gender X option on our birth certificates.
-In reality, there are some really good reasons to do this for consenting adults, and some possible really bad consequences to doing this with infants and children.
+In reality, there are some really good reasons to do this for consenting adults, and some possible really bad consequences to doing this with infants and children if done without the consent of the child.
 Below I write about the Pros and Cons, the way I see it, and a rather radical solution is given at the end of this blog.